V-inaya-K/Hook.AI/README.md

 ## 🚀Future Ambitions

- 1. Transition to complete multilingual Whisper model or embed with [Evernote-level accuracy] APIs for native Hindi/Hinglish transcription.
+ 1. Transition to complete multilingual Whisper model for native Hindi/Hinglish transcription.
  2. Train an LLM from scratch on Indian YouTube title/descriptions that go viral to optimize cultural relevance.
- 3. Enable authors to upload pre-existing videos and compare YouTube statistics with generated versus original metadata.
+ 3. Enable authors to upload pre-existing videos and compare generated versus original metadata.
  4. Implement login/signup to store history, previous uploads, and create content in bulk.